irtaza-khan/QCanvas/memory-bank/projectbrief.md

 ## Core Requirements

 ### Primary Goals
-1. **Framework Unification**: Enable seamless conversion between Cirq, Qiskit, and PennyLane
+1. **OpenQASM 3.0 Compilation**: Convert Cirq, Qiskit, and PennyLane code to OpenQASM 3.0 format
-2. **Real-time Simulation**: Provide instant quantum circuit execution and visualization
+2. **Web Platform**: Provide a web-based IDE for quantum circuit editing and OpenQASM 3.0 generation
 3. **Educational Platform**: Create an accessible learning environment for quantum computing
 4. **Production Ready**: Build a scalable, monitored, and secure platform

 ### Key Features
-- Multi-framework circuit conversion (Cirq ↔ Qiskit ↔ PennyLane)
+- OpenQASM 3.0 code generation from Cirq, Qiskit, and PennyLane
+- Web-based IDE with syntax highlighting for quantum frameworks
+- OpenQASM 3.0 output validation and formatting
-- Real-time quantum simulation with multiple backends
+- Real-time code conversion and preview
-- Interactive visualization of quantum states and circuits
+- Educational examples and tutorials
-- WebSocket-based real-time updates
 - Comprehensive API with automatic documentation
 - Docker-based deployment with monitoring